Are you spending hours every day, posting your executive resume on job boards? If so, cut it out!

 They’re just not very good at helping people land good-fit jobs for several reasons, including:

 - Jobs posted may not be legitimate openings.

 - Job descriptions may not truly represent the job.

-- Jobs may have already been filled, but still linger on the job board.
+- Even if jobs are no longer open, they may still linger on the job board.

-- You may not be able to delete your resume from their database once you land a job, making you forever appear as an active job-hunter and jeopardizing future jobs.
+- You may not be able to delete your resume from their database once you land a job.
+This makes you forever appear as an active job-hunter and can jeopardize future jobs.

 Job boards are an even worse prospect for job seekers over 50.

 Job boards may pose a particular problem for those over 50.

 In a Forbes article, Chris Farrell cited research by Illinois Attorney General Lisa Madigan into age bias on major job search portals Monster, Indeed, CareerBuilder, Vault, Beyond and TheLadders.

 “Madigan began snooping into this after a 70-year-old man told her office that he couldn’t use a resumé-building tool on Monster’s JOBR app because its drop-down menu required choosing your year of college graduation or first job and the dates stopped at 1980.
 (That would effectively rule out people over 52.)
 Other sites used dates ranging from 1950 to 1970 as cutoffs to apply for available positions.”